 There is a review template and, for programmes taught in collaboration or subject to articulation arrangements, there is also an appendix to complete.

 - Student education data

 - External examiners' reports

 - Professional, Statutory and Regulatory Body (PSRB) reports (where relevant)

 - Issues identified during module reviews which impact upon the programme

 Programme reviews will be considered by the School Taught Student Education Committee and students informed through the Student Staff Forum and Minerva or programme handbook.
 The outcome will also be discussed at the Annual School Review (Student Education).

-Please send your approved undergraduate and postgraduate programme reviews onto the appropriate folder on SharePoint by 31 January 2020 and inform QAT when completed.
+Please upload your approved undergraduate and postgraduate programme reviews onto the appropriate folder on SharePoint by 31 January 2020 and inform QAT when completed.